moby/moby/docs/userguide/labels-custom-metadata.md

 While it is *possible* to store structured data in label values, Docker treats this data as a 'regular' string.
 This means that Docker doesn't offer ways to query (filter) based on nested properties.
-If your tool needs to filter on nested properties, the tool itself should implement this.
+If your tool needs to filter on nested properties, the tool itself needs to implement this functionality.

-## Add labels to images; the `LABEL` instruction
+## Add labels to images

-Adding labels to an image:
+To add labels to an image, use the `LABEL` instruction in your Dockerfile:

     LABEL [<namespace>.]<key>[=<value>] ...

-The `LABEL` instruction adds a label to your image, optionally setting its value.
+The `LABEL` instruction adds a label to your image, optionally with a value.
-Use surrounding quotes or backslashes for labels that contain white space character:
+Use surrounding quotes or backslashes for labels that contain white space characters in the `<value>`:

     LABEL vendor=ACME\ Incorporated
     LABEL com.example.version.is-beta
     LABEL com.example.version="0.0.1-beta"
     LABEL com.example.release-date="2015-02-12"

-The `LABEL` instruction supports setting multiple labels in a single instruction using this notation:
+The `LABEL` instruction also supports setting multiple `<key>` / `<value>` pairs in a single instruction:

     LABEL com.example.version="0.0.1-beta" com.example.release-date="2015-02-12"

-Wrapping is allowed by using a backslash (`\`) as continuation marker:
+Long lines can be split up by using a backslash (`\`) as continuation marker:

     LABEL vendor=ACME\ Incorporated \
           com.example.is-beta \